cybozu/LicenseList/README.md

      }
      ```

+## Demo

+This repository includes demonstration app for UIKit & SwiftUI.

+Open [LicenseDemo/LicenseDemo.xcodeproj](/LicenseDemo/LicenseDemo.xcodeproj) and Run it.

 ## SourcePackagesParser (spp)

 SourcePackageParser is a command line tool that parses the license information of the Swift Package libraries on which the project depends based on workspace-state.json inside the DerivedData directory.